cran-task-views/ClinicalTrials/ClinicalTrials.md

     and mediation (2-1-1, 2-2-1, and 3-2-1).
 -   `r pkg("pwr", priority = "core")` has power analysis
     functions along the lines of Cohen (1988).
+-    `r pkg("PwrGSD", priority = "core")` has tools for the evaluation of interim analysis plans for sequentially monitored trials on a survival endpoint;
+     tools to construct efficacy and futility boundaries, for deriving power of a sequential design at a specified alternative, template for evaluating the performance of candidate plans at a set of time varying alternatives.
+     See Izmirlian, G. (2014) <doi:10.4310/SII.2014.v7.n1.a4>..
 -   `r pkg("randomizeR")` This tool enables the user to choose a randomization procedure based on sound scientific criteria.
     It comprises the generation of randomization sequences as well the